data-bomb/Silica/README.md

 - Valid configuration options are any negative number representing targeted negative kill threshold (default `-100`)
 - Testing Status: Kick functionality has not been encountered/tested at this time.
 Everything else tested.

+### Headquarterless Humans Lose (Si_HQlessHumansLose)
+Just like the Alien team losing their last Nest, when a Human team loses their last HQ then they are eliminated from the round.
+- Install: Copy the `Si_HQlessHumansLose.dll` into your `Silica\Mods` directory
+- Testing Status: Needs further testing in-game.

 ### GamePriority (https://github.com/MintLily/GamePriority/releases)
 Can automatically change the priority of the game executable upon launch
 - Install: Copy the `GamePriority.dll` into your `Silica\Mods` directory